viamrobotics/docs/docs/tutorials/projects/helmet.md

 ## Set up email notifications

-[Webhooks](https://en.wikipedia.org/wiki/Webhook) are a way to trigger a custom function to run when a certain event happens.
+[Webhooks](/build/configure/#webhooks) allow you to trigger actions by sending an HTML request when a certain event happens.
-For the purposes of this project, you will use a webhook to run a function that sends you an email when an image of someone without a hard hat is uploaded to the cloud.
+In this case, you're going to set up a webhook to trigger a serverless function that sends you an email when an image of someone without a hard hat is uploaded to the cloud.

 Before you configure a webhook on your machine, you need to create a serverless function for the webhook to call.